 The requirements set out in this chapter apply to all NABERS ratings.
 Assessors can enter data relating to the REI into the NABERS Perform platform.
-If data is not entered into NABERS Perform, the REI will only include the relevant RET.
+If data is not entered into NABERS Perform, the REI will only include the relevant RET and state and territory targets.
 For NABERS ratings that are not created in NABERS Perform, Assessors can provide REI data using a provided spreadsheet:

-- a) For apartment buildings, this will be included as part of the existing spreadsheet. - b) For data centres the REI spreadsheet will be available in the Members resource library.
+- a) For apartment buildings, this will be included as part of the existing spreadsheet. - b) For data centres the REI spreadsheet will be available in the Members resource library. - c) For Office co-assess ratings, a renewable energy tab is included in the spreadsheet available to download in the members resource library.